 Companies often underestimate the domain expertise that goes into a proven load testing solution and how much work it takes to build a reliable platform.
 Although for engineering managers, the risks of building an internal developer tool are typically well known.
 For example, they know about the potential technical debt, building a minimum viable solution (MVP), lack of focus, and expected project delays.

-The impact of these risks on your organization is directly related to the complexity of your solution.
-Start your POC figuring out what your testing needs are now and in the future.
+Engineering managers should calculate the Total Cost of Ownership (TCO) of both solutions—in-house and SaaS.
+However, the TCO and the risks to your organization are directly related to the complexity of your solution.
+Therefore, you should start your POC by figuring out what your testing needs are now and in the future.

 As we mentioned earlier, you should start with an open-source load testing tool to build your POC.
 Once your initial solution works well, you could then incorporate capabilities that go beyond basic load testing.